 Regulatory accountability is accomplished through adherence to the policies and procedures of the federal Rehabilitation Act of 1973, as amended, the Rehabilitation Services Administration (RSA) of the U.S. Department of Education and state regulations.
 RSA is relied upon to provide notification of changes in federal regulations that have a direct impact on the agency's service delivery systems.
-Quality Assurance conducts weekly internal audits to ensure consistency of regulatory compliance with federal and state regulations as well as agency established policy and procedure.
+Quality Assurance conducts internal case review audits to ensure consistency of regulatory compliance with federal and state regulations as well as agency established policy and procedure.

 The Commissioner ensures accountability by proactively soliciting input and support from the SCCB Board of Commissioners regarding program initiatives and/or proposed policy changes.
-SCCB Board Meetings are public forums in which consumers, staff, stakeholders and the general public can attend and actively participate by speaking directly to Board members.
+SCCB Board Meetings are public forums in which consumers, staff, stakeholders and the general public can attend, actively participate by speak directly to SCCB Board members.